The Private Eyes (1976 film): Plot

 The most important part of the film is when a gang of robbers led by Uncle Nine (Shih Kien) who demands ransom from a cinema mogul.
 He then leads his gang to extort movie goers and Wong is one of them, who struggles against Uncle Nine in the mayhem, injuring his leg in the process.
 Lee, in the midst of the chaos, catches a few of the thugs and beats them up.
-Later, the gang leaves in an ice cream truck that one thugs stole from the street, but Lee had defeated the thug earlier as he drives them to the police station.
+Later, the gang leaves in an ice cream truck that one thug stole from the street, but Lee had defeated the thug earlier as he drives them to the police station.
 Along the way, Lee turns on the freezer which freezes the gang in the back.
 At the police station, Lee hands in the thugs to a police sergeant (Richard Ng), who appears throughout the film, both as a pursuer and as an investigation case to Wong and Lee.
 Lee later receives a good citizen award and leaves Wong's agency to start his own.
 Puffy also joins Lee.

 Months later, an injured Wong returns to his agency with no assistant and no clients, who all went to Lee's agency known as Cannon Detective Service.
 Lee makes a deal with Wong to work together with Lee getting a higher share of profits.
 Wong refuses, and later learned a snatching trick from Lee, who was doing it in the beginning.
 Lee then offers a deal to work with Wong where they share half of the profits.